pgcd/llm-sites/README.md

 # llm-sites
-A list of LLM-generated websites
+A list of LLM-generated websites to be used in URL filters.